 But underneath the external noises and distractions, the lights and movement… the same problems—if left unchecked—are burning in the engine room that powers our ship.

-Vipassana, the ten days of only hanging out with your own mind, is a look into that engine room, a look into the force that is guiding the ship though this open sea of life.
+Vipassana, the ten days of only hanging out with your own mind, is a look into that engine room, a look into the force that is guiding the ship through this open sea of life.